ptarmiganlabs/ctrl-q/README.md

 ### Import

+#### Import master items from Excel file

-Import dimensions and measures from Excel file.
+This command imports dimensions and measures into master items in a Sense app.

 First let's take a look at the command options: